WheteThunger/MegaDrones/README.md

 - `megadrones.fetch` -- Allows players to fetch their existing mega drone with the `megadrone fetch` command.
 - `megadrones.destroy` -- Allows players to destroy their existing mega drone with the `megadrone destroy` command.
 - `megadrones.give` -- Allows players to give unlimited mega drones with the `givemegadrone <player>` command.

+### Cooldown permissions

+The following permissions come with the plugin's **default configuration**.
+Granting one to a player determines their cooldowns for spawning and fetching their mega drone, overriding the default.
+Granting multiple to a player will cause only the last one to apply, based on the order in the config.

+- `megadrones.cooldown.long` -- 1 day to spawn, 1 hour to fetch
+- `megadrones.cooldown.medium` -- 1 hour to spawn, 10 minutes to fetch
+- `megadrones.cooldown.short` -- 10 minutes to spawn, 1 minute to fetch
+- `megadrones.cooldown.none` -- no cooldown

+You can add more cooldown profiles in the plugin configuration (`CooldownsRequiringPermission`), and the plugin will automatically generate permissions of the format `megadrones.cooldown.<suffix>` when reloaded.

 ## Commands